minoshim/qasMHD/README.md

 ## Installation
 1. Download the qasMHD code from Github via `>git clone hppts://`.
-2. The main directory is `qasMHD/`.
+2. Move to the main directory `qasMHD/`.
 3. Check `qasMHD/Makefile.inc` and modify environments variables `CC`, `CFLAGS`, and `MPICC` to meet your environments.
+4. Execute `>make` to make libraries
-4. Sice the code is updated without notice, you may update the code via `>git pull origin main`.
+5. Since the code is updated without notice, you may update the code via `>git pull origin main`.

 ## Composition
 - `1D/SERIAL/` contains serial codes for one-dimensional problems